 Picture shows one B 26 Marauder in the run for African coast.
 Around 25 000 allied aircrafts used Ascension as a refueling stop in the long hop to North African and European theater.
 Pictures above by U. S. Air Force.
 National Air and Space Museum Smithsonian

-One PBY-4 Long range Liberator, seen on take off from Ascension for one long routine patrol over the vaste expanses of the south Atlantic.
-Some U-boats were sunk by planes stationed in that barrens tiny rock.
+One PBY-4 long range Liberator, seen on tarmac at Ascension airfield taxiing for another long routine patrol over the vaste expanses of the south Atlantic.
+Some U-boats were sunk by planes stationed in that barren tiny rock.

 USAT COAMO.
 Photo http://mfame.guru/ss-coamo-sank-in-five-minutes/